dougeby/IntuneDocs/intune/apps-prepare-mobile-application-management.md

 You can enable your apps to use app protection policies by using either the Intune App Wrapping Tool or the Intune App SDK.
 Use this information to learn about these two methods and when to use them.

 ## Intune App Wrapping Tool
-The App Wrapping Tool is used primarily for internal line-of-business (LOB) apps.
+The App Wrapping Tool is used primarily for **internal** line-of-business (LOB) apps.
 The tool is a command-line application that creates a wrapper around the app, which then allows the app to be managed by an Intune app protection policy.
+When protecting an app provided by an independent software vendor (ISV) it's important to clarify if the ISV will still support the wrapped app.

 You don't need the source code to use the tool, but you do need signing credentials.
 For more about signing credentials, see the [Intune blog](https://blogs.technet.microsoft.com/enterprisemobility/2015/02/25/how-to-obtain-the-prerequisites-for-the-intune-app-wrapping-tool-for-ios/).
 For the App Wrapping Tool documentation, see [Android App Wrapping Tool ](app-wrapper-prepare-android.md) and [iOS App Wrapping Tool](app-wrapper-prepare-ios.md).